 A sulphur mining venture began on the island in 1885, but this stopped abruptly in 1914 when part of the crater wall collapsed, and a landslide destroyed the sulphur mine and miners' village.
 Ten lives were lost.
 Another relatively short-lived mining venture began in the 1920s and some of the buildings remain on the island to this day.

 GeoNet continuously remotely monitors volcanic activity with webcams, seismometers (earthquake activity), acoustic sensors (explosion airwave detection), UV spectrometers (SO2 emission rate) and GNSS (ground deformation).
-We also frequently visit the island to collect additional gas and water samples and collect other geophysical data and general observations.
-Stay in touch with activity here
+Stay in touch with activity here.

 A fatal explosive volcanic eruption from vents in the 1978/90 Crater Complex occurred at 2:11pm on Monday 9 December 2019.
 Tragically some visitors and guides on the island at the time were killed, and many injured.
 The eruption removed the crater lake, formed new vents and generated landslides into the active crater area.